In 2020 Continental will have three divisions:

-1 – The Automotive Group, 2 – the Rubber Group, 3 – the Powertrain Division
+1 – Continental Automotive, 2 – Continental Rubber, 3 – Powertrain

 Continental is a very technological oriented company.
 All divisions have (very) many different end products.
 From outside it is hard to see how many and how much production processes overlap.
 The economy of scale probably cannot work to full extent and as logical consequences the costs will not be at lowest possible level.
 In regard to product line production more, maybe 5 (?), divisions might be sensible.
 If however the output volume for products is not high enough the more complex (and more expensive) batch production has to be set to work.